 A tradition that is now perpetrated by their daughter Gloria who continues enriching the hotel with rare and fine art.
 In 2017 a neon-art work by artist Joseph Kosuth has been permanently installed inside the Oriental Bar, a tribute to Sigmund Freud, one of the famous regulars of the Metropole Hotel.

-The Metropole houses more than 2,000 important antiques, including the original collections of trunks and suitcases, fans, business card holders, Belle Epoque bags and evening bags, toiletries, corkscrews, nutcrackers, crucifixes, and bed headboards, each housed at a different level of the building.
-A real museum, all to be discovered.
+The Metropole houses more than 2,000 important antiques, including the original collections of trunks and suitcases, fans, business card holders, Belle Epoque evening bags, toiletries, corkscrews, crucifixes, and bed headboards; each collection housed at a different level of the building.